Ray-Fan/Norse-Mythology/The world in Norse mythology.md

 ## The world after Ymir’s death: Yggdrasil

 `A giant tree, which connects the earth and the sky`.
 It becomes the whole world after the death of Ymir.
+Its flourishment and death is related to the fate of the world.

+### Three Primary Roots

-Yggdrasil has **three giant primary roots**:
+Yggdrasil is supported by three giant primary roots:

 * `_The first one_ connects Asgard` and has an important spring, **Urdarbrunnr**(`the well of Urda, Urd means fate`) besides.
 There live three norns (goddess), `representing past, present and future`.